-Healthcare IT is driving focus on patient-centric care and improving access to patient data for physicians and patients.
-A noteworthy trend is the burgeoning adoption of EHR (Electronic Health Records) or EMR (Electronic Medical Records) software by individual practitioners or medical facilities.
+Health IT is driving focus on patient-centric care and improving access to patient data for physicians.
+A noteworthy trend is the burgeoning adoption of EHR (Electronic Health Records) or EMR (Electronic Medical Records) solutions by individual practitioners and medical facilities.
 Patient health records are vital for all stakeholders in a healthcare ecosystem, including physicians, clinics, hospitals, patients, pharmacists, nurses, staff and other specialists in a care team.
 So, accessibility and transferability of patient medical records helps enhance efficiency, transparency, care outcomes and preventive care for patients.

 The World Health Organization (WHO) in its Global Health Observatory (GHO) third global survey had taken note of a steadily growing adoption of national electronic health record (EHR) systems as early as in 2016.
 The survey pitched the worldwide rate of increasing use of EHRs at 46% for the last five years that the survey covered.

 So, let us try to dig deep into an understanding of the benefits, usability trends, cost and other parameters associated with electronic health records (EHRs) solutions.

 Electronic health records or EHRs are digital records of patient health information.
 They are the electronic replacements of paper charts that carry medical history, diagnoses, vital signs and symptoms, progress notes, family medical history, medication, prescriptions, prescription history, immunization dates, treatment plans, allergies, imaging reports, radiology images, lab results and other medical details of scores of patients.
 A few advanced EHR systems also contain demographic data, data captured from personal wellness devices and insurance information of patients.